Charter Schools - Subchapter D Charters

 - Governmental entities.

 Churches and other faith-based organizations are not eligible to apply for a charter.
 These applicants will need to establish a separate, nonsectarian 501(c)(3).

-The Generation Twenty-Five application cycle is now open.
+The Generation Twenty-Five application cycle is now closed.

 The mandatory information sessions were held on October 18th and November 1st.
 The Application Information Session Form (PDF, 794 KB) is provided as a reference.
 Prospective applicants should not complete the Generation 25 Application for Open-Enrollment Charter prior to attending the Application Information Sessions.